Booth Group Time Line

 1910 By this time Booths offices in London were the Headquarters in 11 Adelphi Terrace and with an office in Railway Approach, London Bridge that looked after export of hides and skins Up to 1910 they had used No 8 Adelphi Terrace which had been Head office of the Manáos Harbour Limited.
 In 1903 a passenger office was opened for the Booth Line

-1912 Early in 1912 Charles Booth handed over the chairmanship of Alfred Booth and Company to his nephew Charles But still sailed to Brazil that year with his son George.
-In 1915 returned fully to work under wartime exigencies despite growing evidence of heart disease
+1912 Early in 1912 Charles Booth handed over the chairmanship of Alfred Booth and Company to his nephew Charles but still sailed to Brazil that year with his son George.
+In 1915 returned work full time.
+George had been asked to help the Government with the logistics of supplying military equipment and he worked in the Ministry of Munitions.

 1914 The partnership moves into a private limited company June 1914, Alfred Booth and Company Limited was formed with a share capital of £1m in ordinary shares of £1